 Students who fail to maintain cumulative GPAs of 1.50 after attempting 12 or more semester credits shall be on academic probation until their cumulative averages are 1.75 or better.

 The statement “Academic Probation” will appear on the students’ permanent records.
-Students on academic probation are ineligible for appointive or elective offices in student organizations unless special permission is granted by the campus Dean of Student Services.
+Students on academic probation are ineligible for appointive or elective offices in student organizations unless special permission is granted by the Campus Dean.
 Students must consult counselors or academic advisors before registering and usually are required to carry reduced course loads the next semester.

 Note: Although cumulative GPAs between 1.5 and 1.99 may not result in formal academic probation, students must earn a minimum of 2.0 in their curricula to receive associate degrees or certificates.